Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using

 \section{Results}

 In the following, we present the results of our simulations, for what concerns both the performance of our model and the improvement we obtain with future detectors.
 When using the postmerger model with quasi-universal relations, we are mainly interested in studying how well we can recover the tidal deformability parameter $\tilde{\Lambda}$.
 Since the quasi-universal relations that we derived depend on $\tilde{\Lambda}$, we expect that the postmerger part of the signal, when detected, brings additional information about this parameter.
 This will likely lead to a narrower posterior with respect to what we can obtain using a model without postmerger.
 In the case of the postmerger model with free Lorentzian parameters, we study how well the Lorentzian parameters $c_0, c_1, c_2$ can be recovered, and especially $c_1$, since it represents the frequency of the main postmerger emission peak.
-In the following, we refer to the \texttt{IMRPhenomD\_NRTidalv2\_Lorentzian} postmerger model with quasi-universal relations as \qupm{}, to the one with free Lorentzian parameters as \free{}, and to the model without postmerger, \texttt{IMRPhenomD\_NRTidalv2}, as \nopm{}.